apache/pulsar/site2/docs/functions-concepts.md

 :::

 A window function is a function that performs computation across a data window, that is, a finite subset of the event stream.
-As illustrated below, the stream is split into “buckets” where functions can be applied.
+As illustrated below, the stream is split into "buckets" where functions can be applied.

 ![A window of data within an event stream](/assets/function-data-window.svg)